lucasperotin/moldableScheduling/README.md

 - Go to daggen-master folder, type make
 - Go back to main folder, type python3 main.py

+This will generate the instances (graphs+task paramaters), run all the experiments using parameters in parameters.py described later, generate all figures+ generate a latex file including figures and tables for the experiments.

 There are 2 importants files you may want to modify
 - parameters.py : Contains all the parameters of the simulation, Let's first take a look at the first 3 lists: